|

 1884: the first volume of the Oxford English Dictionary is published,

-covering A-Ant.
-The lexicon below is longer than the average Lay for the
+lexicon below is longer than the average Lay for the Day, but its

-Day; nevertheless, its over a good deal quicker than the OED, which
+over a good deal quicker than the OED, which took 44 years to complete,

-was not completed for 44 years, the tenth volume of the first edition
+the tenth volume of the first edition appearing in 1928.

 An